 There is a third alternative, you can visit the heart of Bari in a comfortable and modern Rickshaw.
 The guide will take you to the most important places, telling you stories and anecdotes about the town and its people.
 This experience should not be missed!

 With only a short ride with train you can visit this lovely picturesque fishing port called Trani.
 This is a great excursion trip where you can enjoy a beautiful harbour, take a walk along the beach or visit the stunning cathedral.
 There are plenty of restaurants and cafés to choose from that serves lovely food.
 This charming town is well worth the visit.

 It is highly recommended to take a walk along the beautiful waterfront which will give you a nice overview of the city.
 While you are walking take a minute and admire the city´s skyline with the bell tower of the Cathedral and the shape of the Basilica of San Nicola.
-If you like to exercise this is the ideal place to do some running or if you would like to do the opposite then sit down in one of the many benches along the waterfront and relax.
+If you like to exercise this is the ideal place to do some running.

 National Archaeological Museum of Altamura is situated near the old town centre, in an area called "La Croce".
 This is a museum where you will find findings which date from the early Bronze Age to the late Hellenistic age.
 On display are objects like vases, personal possessions, weapons and home tools of various kinds.